Christywu16/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+    Contour dection allows users to automatically send emoji in Zoom meeting through body postuure detection.
 * What is a good environment for X?
 * What is a bad environment for X?
-* When will X break?
-* When it breaks how will X break?
+* When will X break? * When it breaks how will X break?
+    When the user doesn't have enough color contrast to the background.
 * What are other properties/behaviors of X?
 * How does X feel?